-Whether it's after Typhoon Haiyan in the Philippines or the recent outbreak of violence in the Central African Republic, airports often become vital hubs where terrified people seek a passage out and where incoming aid is coordinated and distributed.
+Whether it's after Typhoon Haiyan in the Philippines or the recent massive twin earthquakes in Nepal, airports often become vital hubs where terrified people seek a passage out and where incoming aid is coordinated and distributed.
 More often than not however, the high volume of relief goods and personnel, combined with the overall burden of the disaster, are more than many airports are equipped to handle.

-- As of July 2014, over 430 people across 24 airports in Armenia, Bangladesh, El Salvador, Lebanon, Nepal, Panama, Peru, the Philippines and Turkey had been trained.
+- As of July 2015, over 500 people across 29 airports in Armenia, Bangladesh, Dominican Republic, El Salvador, Jordan, Lebanon, Macedonia, Nepal, Panama, Peru, the Philippines, Sri Lanka and Turkey, had been trained.

 - The initiative is a joint programme between UNDP and Deutsche Post-DHL.

 - UNDP funding comes from the Government of Germany through the International Recovery Platform.